jrdegbe/thamesthrive-api/docs/qa/how_to_get_javascript_to_put_on_page.md

 # How to get integration javascript that I put on my web page?

 1. Begin by creating an event source, which can be found in the "Inbound Traffic Event Source" tab.
-This tab is specifically designed to handle incoming data to Tracardi.
+This tab is specifically designed to handle incoming data to ThamesThrive.

 2. Locate the button to create a new event source and click on it.
 This will initiate the process of setting up a new source for events.